rust-lang/rust/src/doc/rustc/src/lints/listing/deny-by-default.md

 This lint detects a specific situation of re-exporting a private `extern crate`;

-## safe-extern-statics

-In older versions of Rust, there was a soundness issue where `extern static`s were allowed to be accessed in safe code.
-This lint now catches and denies this kind of code.

 ## unknown-crate-types

 This lint detects an unknown crate type found in a `#[crate_type]` directive.
 Some